UK Broker Cost Calculator

 Is Hargreaves Lansdown worth the higher cost?

 It depends on portfolio size and usage.
-HL's 0.35% custody fee is capped at £150 per year per account, which kicks in at around £42,857 in assets.
+HL's 0.35% custody fee is capped at £150/year per account, which kicks in at around £42,857 in assets.
 Above that point HL becomes very cost-competitive on an ongoing basis.
-The £6.95 commission is the main drag for frequent buyers, but HL waives dealing charges entirely for regular monthly direct debit investing — which significantly changes the cost comparison.
-HL also offers the UK's most comprehensive platform: SIPPs, ISAs, a wide fund universe, and strong research tools.
+The £6.95 commission is the main drag for frequent buyers, but HL waives dealing charges entirely for regular monthly direct debit investing.
+HL also offers the UK's most comprehensive platform: SIPPs, ISAs, a wide fund universe, and strong research tools — factors the calculator does not price in.

 Is Vanguard UK only for Vanguard funds?

 Yes.
 The Vanguard UK platform only offers Vanguard's own range of approximately 85 funds and ETFs.
 You cannot buy funds from BlackRock, Amundi, or other providers, nor individual stocks.
-This makes Vanguard UK a strong choice if your entire portfolio consists of Vanguard products — such as VWRP or the Vanguard FTSE All-World UCITS ETF — but it is restrictive if you want a broader selection or the ability to compare across fund providers.
+This makes Vanguard UK a strong choice if your entire portfolio consists of Vanguard products such as VWRP or FTSE All-World, but it is restrictive if you want a broader selection or plan to hold shares alongside index funds.

 QuantRoutine provides educational content only.
 Nothing on this page is an offer, solicitation, or recommendation to buy or sell any security or to open an account with any specific broker.
 Calculator outputs are estimates based on your inputs and simplified modelling assumptions — real costs depend on execution quality, exact fee schedules, account type, and individual broker terms.
 Broker fee data reflects published rates as of April 2026; always verify directly with each broker before making decisions.
 Hargreaves Lansdown fees reflect the March 2026 restructure.
+Interactive Investor fees reflect the February 2026 restructure.
 Spread assumptions can vary significantly from actual execution.
+Fidelity International and Interactive Investor are included for comparison only — QuantRoutine does not have affiliate relationships with these brokers.
 You are responsible for your own financial decisions and for confirming the tax and legal rules that apply in your country.